 (i) The extent to which the services to be provided by the proposed project are appropriate to the needs of the intended recipients or beneficiaries of those services.
 (10 points)

-(ii) The extent to which the services to be provided by the proposed project reflect up-to-date knowledge from research and effective practice.
+(ii) The extent to which the services to be provided by the proposed project Start Printed Page 30583reflect up-to-date knowledge from research and effective practice.
 (5 points)

 (d) Quality of project personnel.
 (Maximum 10 points) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.
 In addition, the Secretary considers:

 (i) The qualifications, including relevant training and experience, of the project director or principal investigator.
 (5 points)

 (ii) The qualifications, including relevant training and experience, of key project personnel.
 (5 points)